danielsaims/DroneShuttles--Ghost-Azure-1-azure/docs/Solution Migration.md

 ### Backups

-Azure Database for MySQL automatically creates server backups and stores.(/azure/mysql/concepts-backup).
+Azure Database for MySQL automatically creates server backups and stores.[Learn more](/azure/mysql/concepts-backup).

 ### Licensing and cost optimization

 - There are no licensing issues for the PaaS deployment.
 - DroneShuttles  use [Azure Cost Management + Billing](/azure/cost-management-billing/cost-management-billing-overview) to ensure that they stay within the budgets established by their IT leadership.

-## Review the deployment
+## Conclusion
-DroneShuttles refactored the web application in Azure by building the webapp via Ghost Blog to two Azure App Service web apps.
-The application  database then will migrated/built to Azure SQL Database.
+Visit https://www.droneshuttles.xyz/ for a Demo of the Web App